 In recent years, we have undertaken significant market research initiatives to gain feedback and perceptions in order to inform our business decisions.
 Among other things, we use a guest satisfaction tool in all restaurants that provides feedback from guests on their experiences.
 Restaurant managers use this information to help identify areas of focus to strengthen restaurant performance and track progress.
 We also continually monitor our performance relative to peers and test potential business drivers among both current and potential guests.
-We closely track the frequency and purchase behavior of guests who are members of our Red Robin RoyaltyTM loyalty program.
+We closely track the frequency and purchase behavior of guests who are members of our Red Robin RoyaltyTMloyalty program.

 In 2016, our marketing strategy began to shift toward a concentrated, rather than continuous, media buying approach with a focus on generating significant reach and frequency during on-air advertising periods.
-We plan to continue with this concentrated marketing approach in 2017, while communicating a clear message of value, innovation, and fun across a variety of advertising media.
-We will also deploy increased marketing support for our alternative platforms initiative, including generating guest awareness of our online ordering, to-go, and catering dining opportunities.
+We plan to continue with this concentrated marketing approach in 2018, while communicating a clear message focused on craveable burgers, affordable abundance, and attentive service across a variety of advertising media.
+We will also deploy marketing support for our alternative platforms initiative, including generating guest awareness of our online ordering, to-go, and catering dining opportunities.